 More than half of the EU imports from Syria are eligible for GSP preferences, and their value has steadily increased since 2016, reaching 52 million in 2023.
 However, since 2020 the preference utilisation rate has been below 10%.

-As a beneficiary of the Standard GSP, Syria is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Nonetheless, Syria has ratified all 15 core international conventions on human and labour rights.
-This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
-Additionally, Syria has ratified 8 conventions on environmental protection and 3 conventions on good governance aspects.
-Syria has also signed the UN Convention against Corruption.
+As a beneficiary of the Standard GSP, Syria is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, Syria has ratified all 15 core international conventions on human and labour rights listed in the GSP Regulation.
+Additionally, Syria has ratified all of the eight listed conventions on environmental protection and three of the four conventions on good governance aspects.
+Syria has also signed, but not ratified, the fourth governance convention, the UN Convention against Corruption.

 Access all info about EU-Syria relations on the European Neighbourhood Policy and Enlargement Negotiations (DG NEAR) website.